 granted ServicePermission[

-org.osgi.service.featurelauncher.runtime.FeatureRuntime, REGISTER]
+org.osgi.service.featurelauncher.runtime.FeatureRuntime, REGISTER] and

 ServicePermission[